conversejs/converse.js/docs/source/plugin_development.rst

 Introduction
 ------------

-Converse.js exposes a plugin architecture though which developers can modify and extend its functionality.
+Converse.js exposes a plugin architecture through which developers can modify and extend its functionality.

 Using plugins is good engineering practice, and using them is the *only* recommended